caiocvelasco/caiocvelasco.github.io/index.md

 ---

 ### Statistics & Data Science
 I have a passion for teaching and I have been trained by amazing professors in top notch universities around the globe.
-I can't see myself in the field of Statiscs & Data Science and not master the underlying theory.

-Therefore, I have started to write a book that belongs to a course I call "**An Intuitive Course in Probability (and Statistics)**, _for data science_.
+Therefore, I have started to write a book that belongs to a (future) course I call "**An Intuitive Course in Probability (and Statistics)**, _for data science_.
 The idea is to provide strong intuition for every major concept while keeping the mathematical formalization and rigor very close.
-It will be available both in English and Portuguese, my native language.
+I had this idea after taking a Probability Theory course from MIT.
+I am a fan.
+It will be available both in English and Portuguese.

 Please, check the English version [here](https://caiocvelasco.github.io/assets/my_course/An_Intuitive_Course_in_Probability__draft_EN.pdf) and the Portuguese version [aqui!](https://caiocvelasco.github.io/assets/my_course/Um_Curso_Intuitivo_de_Probabilidade__draft_PT.pdf)